netdata/blog/blog/2022-11-17-monitoring-node-reboots.md

 ## How to monitor node reboots?

-One of the most critical tasks of monitoring an infrastructure is to check the health of its servers / nodes.
-In most cases this results in setting up a "Hardware manager" from the hardware vendor delivering these servers or setting up an SNMP (or similar) agent to continuously monitor the availability of the server and report when there is a reboot / failure.
+One of the most critical tasks of monitoring an infrastructure is to check the health of its servers/nodes.
+In most cases, this results in setting up a "Hardware manager" from the hardware vendor delivering these servers or setting up an SNMP (or similar) agent to continuously monitor the availability of the server and report when there is a reboot / failure.

-As important as these steps are, they are heavily infrastructure dependent - Bare metal / Cloud hosted servers, Linux / Windows OS, Hosted applications etc. And each of these come with their own monitoring software / tool:
+As important as these steps are, they are heavily infrastructure dependent - Bare metal/Cloud hosted servers, Linux/Windows OS, Hosted applications etc. And each of these come with their own monitoring software/tool:

 - Hardware Manager - Delivered and maintained by the hardware vendor.
 - Cloud Monitoring tools - Delivered and maintained by the Cloud provider and sometimes requires additional licenses to gain access to these tools.
 - Software embedded tools - Delivered and maintained by the product house creating the product (integration with Zabbix, Prometheus or in-house software)

-In a complex infrastructure setup, there is a necessity to have a single pane view for monitoring all the components of your infrastructure: hardware, OS, Cloud Infrastructure, applications, etc. With Netdata we strive to achieve this!
+In a complex infrastructure setup, there is a necessity to have a single pane view for monitoring all the components of your infrastructure: hardware, OS, Cloud infrastructure, applications, etc. With Netdata, we strive to achieve this!

 ## Uptime for monitoring node reboots

-Uptime is the duration of time that a system / node has been up and running.
+Uptime is the duration of time that a system/node has been up and running.

 Netdata provides a system.uptime metric which continuously monitors the uptime of all the nodes in your infrastructure.
 The uptime for any node that reboots will instantly roll back to 0.
-The default setting of the chart shows the average time for which all the nodes in your infrastructure have been up - but this is not really too helpful when you have hundreds of nodes.
+The default setting of the chart shows the average time for which all the nodes in your infrastructure have been up.
+But, this is not really too helpful when you have hundreds of nodes.

 ![Uptime Default View](https://user-images.githubusercontent.com/96257330/202476244-d5506164-63ba-4f31-8e5d-8a082e59398d.png)

-If you change the group by option by "node", you can see a nice stacked graph showing you the uptimes of all your nodes.
+If you change the group by option by **node**, you can see a nice stacked graph showing you the uptimes of all your nodes.

 ![Uptime Group by node](https://user-images.githubusercontent.com/96257330/202476730-e726f590-723b-4c06-b834-c0ca547b36a8.png)